Better-than-Goodreads/Betterreads/README.md

 # Betterreads API

-The Betterreads API serves as a backend prototype inspired by Goodreads.
-Its goal is to provide a platform where users can share opinions about books and rate them.
+The Betterreads API is a backend prototype inspired by Goodreads, designed to provide a platform for users to share their opinions about books and rate them.
+The project leverages Docker for easy deployment and integrates a PostgreSQL database to manage user and book data.
+It also includes automated API documentation generated using Swagger.

+## Key features:
+- User reviews and ratings for books.
+- Bookshelfs where users can store their books.
+- Communities for users to share opinions
+- Docker-based setup for simplified development and deployment.
+- PostgreSQL integration with customizable environment variables.
+- Swagger UI for seamless API documentation and testing.

 ## Dependencies

 The project is designed to run in Docker with a local database.
 Therefore, the only prerequisite is having Docker installed on your system.